-The University of Texas affirmative action case of Fisher v Texas reminds us that UCLA stands for University for Caucasians Lost among Asians.
+The University of Texas affirmative action case of Fisher v Texas reminds us that UCLA stands for University for Caucasians Lost among Asians (link no longer available).
 And at 38% UCLA is behind other University of California campuses, such as Irvine (50%) and Berkeley (41%).
 Stanford lags behind (or forges ahead?) with only 24% Asian enrollment.

 Of course these enrollment percentages are multifold greater than the Asian population, even in southern California.
 As President Clinton once hyperbolically asserted, without racial preferences for others, some universities would have all-Asian freshman classes.
 At the University of Texas, Austin the freshman class was just under 16%, while the Asian population of Texas was just under 4%.
 In light of such figures, how can Asian-Americans, the argument goes, claim discrimination?